becarpenter/book6/pdf/baked.md

   \[[RFC8966](https://www.rfc-editor.org/info/rfc8966)\].

-IPv6 routers can be placed in various categories, each of which requires different features to be active:
+IPv6 routers can be placed in various categories, each of which requires different features to be active.
+These categories may overlap:

 - Customer Edge (CE) routers (enterprise): These are routers that connect an enterprise network to one or more ISPs